74R45/CSharp2019.Lab02Person/README.md

 # CSharp2019.Lab02Person
-Second and third homeworks for C# Programming 2019
+A homework project for C# Programming 2019.